Artificial intelligence: History

 AI gradually restored its reputation in the late 1990s and early 21st century by exploiting formal mathematical methods and by finding specific solutions to specific problems.
 This "narrow" and "formal" focus allowed researchers to produce verifiable results and collaborate with other fields (such as statistics, economics and mathematics).
 By 2000, solutions developed by AI researchers were being widely used, although in the 1990s they were rarely described as "artificial intelligence" (a tendency known as the AI effect).

 However, several academic researchers became concerned that AI was no longer pursuing its original goal of creating versatile, fully intelligent machines.
 Beginning around 2002, they founded the subfield of artificial general intelligence (or "AGI"), which had several well-funded institutions by the 2010s.

 Deep learning began to dominate industry benchmarks in 2012 and was adopted throughout the field.

 For many specific tasks, other methods were abandoned.
 (Note: Matteo Wong wrote in The Atlantic: "Whereas for decades, computer-science fields such as natural-language processing, computer vision, and robotics used extremely different methods, now they all use a programming method called "deep learning".
 As a result, their code and approaches have become more similar, and their models are easier to integrate into one another.")

 Deep learning's success was based on both hardware improvements (faster computers, graphics processing units, cloud computing) and access to large amounts of data (including curated datasets, such as ImageNet).
+Neural-network approaches also advanced natural language processing.
+In 2013, word2vec introduced efficient methods for learning distributed word representations.
+In 2014–2015, sequence-to-sequence and attention mechanisms advanced neural machine translation.

 Deep learning's success led to an enormous increase in interest and funding in AI.
 (Note: Jack Clark wrote in Bloomberg: "After a half-decade of quiet breakthroughs in artificial intelligence, 2015 has been a landmark year.
 Computers are smarter and learning faster than ever", and noted that the number of software projects that use machine learning at Google increased from a "sporadic usage" in 2012 to more than 2,700 projects in 2015.)
 The amount of machine learning research (measured by total publications) increased by 50% in the years 2015–2019.

 The number of Google searches for the term "AI" accelerated in 2022.

-In 2016, issues of fairness and the misuse of technology were catapulted into center stage at machine learning conferences, publications vastly increased, funding became available, and many researchers re-focussed their careers on these issues.
+In 2016, issues of fairness and the misuse of technology were catapulted into centre stage at machine learning conferences, publications vastly increased, funding became available, and many researchers re-focussed their careers on these issues.
 The alignment problem became a serious field of academic study.